-In case you didn’t realise I do a bit of private catering and I am always looking for different snacks to serve pre dinner.
-This one has proved to me a hit amongst everyone.
+In case you didn’t realise I do a bit of private catering and I am always looking for different snacks to serve pre-dinner.
+This one has proved to be a hit amongst everyone.
 What’s even better is it is so darn simple that I am pretty confident my wife could put it together!
 Which means anyone could do it.
-No offense wifey but being in the kitchen isn’t her favourite thing to do so it’s a good barometer of how simple/hard my recipes are if I say she can make it!!
+No offence wifey but being in the kitchen isn’t her favourite thing to do so it’s a good barometer of how simple/hard my recipes are if I say she can make it!!

 If you like this recipe and are looking for some other quick, simple and DELISH snacks then check out these recipes too.

 - 1 kg seedless watermelon cut into wedges